coq/ceps/text/069-coq-roadmap.md

 # Detailed design

 The Coq roadmap is defined at three levels: short, medium and long term.
-Each of these levels address different needs, but they should be checked for consistency with each other.
+Each of these levels addresses different needs, but they should be checked for consistency with each other.

 - The short term roadmap is focused on priorities on which we are committed